kumahq/kuma-website/src/production/dp/kubernetes-dp.md

 kuma.io/direct-access-services: Service1, Service2, ServiceN
 ```

-Where the value is a comma separated list of Kuma services that will be consumed directly.
+Where the value is a comma separated list of {{ site.mesh_product_name }} services that will be consumed directly.
 For example:

 ```yaml
 apiVersion: apps/v1